DimitarStefan0v/SQL/README.md

-# SQL and EF Core exercieses
+# SQL and EF Core exercises